Tanzanians should be told about Magufuli's health, opposition says | Law-Order

 Tanzanians should be told about Magufuli's health, opposition says

-Speculation in East Africa is rife that Magufuli, 61, a vocal COVID-19 sceptic, is ill with the virus, though his vice president said on Monday that the country was safe and citizens should ignore rumours from outside the country.
-"It is important for the government to inform the public about the president’s health to reduce ongoing fear," Zitto Kabwe, leader of the ACT-Wazalendo party, said in a statement on Tuesday.
+Speculation in East Africa is rife that Magufuli, 61, a vocal COVID-19 skeptic, is ill with the virus, though his vice president said on Monday that the country was safe and citizens should ignore rumors from outside the country.
+"It is important for the government to inform the public about the president's health to reduce ongoing fear," Zitto Kabwe, leader of the ACT-Wazalendo party, said in a statement.

 Government spokesman Hassan Abbasi did not return calls and messages seeking comment.
 Another opposition politician, Tundu Lissu, who lost an election last year to Magufuli, said last week from exile in Belgium that the president is in India receiving medical treatment for the virus and is in a serious condition.